rohan2jos/Python-api/readme.md

 			- The JSON data - name and list of items is sent via the Body in the header of the request
 			- The request.get_json() is used to extract the supplied data
 			- Once the data is taken, the new store is created and appended to the in-memory 'stores'

+A screenshot of the POST endpoint creating a new store with the data sent in the header of the request is shown below:

 ![first_api_create_new_store](https://user-images.githubusercontent.com/12286807/31321454-f29bcf48-ac4b-11e7-82ee-7d0c6bf2c9a4.jpg)